Chinese Spirit City Yibin: building intelligent terminal industry, bringing over 200 companies abroad

 Opportunities depict a blueprint of intelligent terminal

-Through this conference, the intelligent terminal industry of Yibin will enter a new development stage, building a bigger platform for communication, promoting over 200 famous companies to go to the whole country as well as the world.
+Through this conference, the intelligent terminal industry of Yibin will enter a new development stage, promoting over 200 famous companies to go to the whole country as well as the world.

-From 2017 to 2020, the revenue of industrial enterprises above designated size of intelligent terminal industry rose from 1.3 billion RMB to 32.87 billion RMB.
-The output of mobile phones rose from 4.28 million to 69.83 million.

-"Intelligent terminal has a broad range, with diverse products and rich business models.
-I look to further increase this industry," said Qin Xi, CEO of Shanghai Xinwei Technology Group, who has spent many years in intelligent terminal industry.
-During this conference, his company sped up settling down and developing in Yibin, focusing on key materials, interconnecting devices and chips for intelligent terminals.

 "Yibin's infrastructure, transportation, talent, and the industrial base of intelligent terminal attracted our company to settle here," said Liu Yan, vice chairman of the board of Tuowei Information, CEO of Haiyuntian Technology, who has witnessed fast changes in Yibin.